mitmath/JuliaComputation/README.md

 While not exactly the same as our past [Computational Thinking Class](https://computationalthinking.mit.edu/)... not entirely different either.

+## Intended Learning Objectives

+1. Making mathematics your playground: By the end of the course, students will be able to write interactive Julia code that aids in their understanding of new mathematical systems or concepts.
+2. Abstractions: By the end of the course students will understand the value of and be able to use abstractions that can be part of a huge ecosystem.
+(By contrast many  "one-off"  homeworks in traditional courses are not able, by their very nature, to reveal the value of abstraction.)
+Students will also grow to appreciate how abstraction is in the very fabric of Julia as compared to other programming languages.
+3. Open Source and group collaborations: By the end of the course students will learn how to participate in a larger open source project and also learn how programming language can help break down barriers between areas making real the dream of scientific bilinguals that is being promoted at MIT.
+(See for example [Reif in the NYT back in 2018](https://www.nytimes.com/2018/10/15/technology/mit-college-artificial-intelligence.html).)

 ## Homeworks at a glance

 | Homework                                                                                               | Assigned | Due    | Topic                                             |